abanoubwagim/expense-management-system/README.md

 The database will have tables for storing information about expenses, categories, and users.
 Reporting:

-The system can generate reports on total spending by category and over a chosen time period.
-Charts or graphs can be generated to help users visualize their spending patterns.
-User Authentication (Optional):

 Users may have the option to create accounts, log in, and manage their personal data securely.
 Technical Components:
 Java Swing: Used for building the graphical user interface (GUI), providing interactive forms and a seamless experience.